deepfabric/vectodb/faiss/INSTALL.md

 Install via Conda
 -----------------

-The easiest way to install FAISS is from anaconda.
-We regularly push stable releases to conda channel.
-FAISS conda package depends on mkl and numpy package shipped in conda.
+The easiest way to install FAISS is from Anaconda.
+We regularly push stable releases to the pytorch conda channel.

-Currently we support faiss-cpu on both Linux and OSX platforms.
-We also provide faiss-gpu compiled with CUDA8.0/CUDA9.0/CUDA9.1 on Linux systems.
+Currently we support faiss-cpu both on Linux and OSX.
+We also provide faiss-gpu compiled with CUDA8/CUDA9/CUDA10 on Linux systems.

 You can easily install it by

 ```
 # CPU version only
 conda install faiss-cpu -c pytorch

-# Make sure you have CUDA installed before installing faiss-gpu, otherwise it falls back to CPU version
+# GPU version
-conda install faiss-gpu -c pytorch # [DEFAULT]For CUDA8.0, comes with cudatoolkit8.0
+conda install faiss-gpu cudatoolkit=8.0 -c pytorch # For CUDA8
-conda install faiss-gpu cuda90 -c pytorch # For CUDA9.0
+conda install faiss-gpu cudatoolkit=9.0 -c pytorch # For CUDA9
-conda install faiss-gpu cuda91 -c pytorch # For CUDA9.1
+conda install faiss-gpu cudatoolkit=10.0 -c pytorch # For CUDA10
-# cuda90/cuda91 shown above is a feature, it doesn't install CUDA for you.
 ```

 Compile from source
 -------------------

-The Faiss compilation works in 3 steps, from easiest to most
+The Faiss compilation works in 2 steps:
-involved:

 1. compile the C++ core and examples

 2. compile the Python interface

-3. compile GPU part

-Steps 2 and 3 depend on 1, but they are otherwise independent.
+Steps 2 depends on 1.

-Alternatively, all 3 steps above can be run by building a Docker image (see section "Docker instructions" below).

-Alternatively, steps 1 and 3 can be built via the cmake scripts (see below).

 It is also possible to build a pure C interface.
 This optional process is described separately (please see the [C interface installation file](c_api/INSTALL.md))